Advertisement

 Authorities are urging the public not to approach the suspect or the vehicle under any circumstances.
 Halliday is considered armed and very dangerous.

-If you see the suspect or the black Ford F-350 (Plate: CMZ0105), avoid all contact and call 911 immediately.
+Anyone who sees the suspect or the black Ford F-350 (Plate: CMZ0105) is told to avoid all contact and call 911 immediately.

 Stay connected with local news